Back

 (SIMFORM)

-• enable faster test creation for complex workflows while reducing the manual effort of testers
+• Faster test creation for complex workflows

 2. Shift-Left and Shift-Right Testing